jereediv/The_Reason/README.md

 - Description of how data was split into training and testing sets
 - Explanation of model choice, including limitations and benefits

+# Machine Learning
+- The data started as a .csv with over 40,000 rows of Youtube videos with the following columns: video_id, trending_date, channel_id, category_id, publish_time, tags, views, likes, dislikes, comment_count, thumbnail, comments_disabled, ratings_disabled, video_error, description.
+- I then began pre-processing the data by removing the video_id, thumbnail_link, video_error_or_removed, comment_count, likes, and dislikes.
+These columns were removed due to not having any bearing on the prediction model.
+As we are predicting a future videos time to trending, we cannot input the comment counts, likes, or dislikes into the model.
+The video_id and thumbnail link also should have no bearing in the final prediction.
+The next step was to concatanate the text columns into one column, combining the tags, title, channel title, and description.
+The next step was to format the date columns into datetime then substract the trending date from the published date to come up with a difference in hours and days the videos took to reach trending.
+- In the machine model build, I changed the comments disabled and ratings disabled columns to 0's and 1's to better work with the machine model.
+The decision was also made to drop the channel text column at this point as it caused the model to require over 1200 user inputs to generate the model.
+The X variable was built using the category, comments_disabled, ratings_disabled, and published_month columns.
+The y variable was built as the target of hours to trending.
+- After testing BRFC, I tried the BalancedRandomForestRegressor and received pretty good results as this is a regression problem that takes in many inputs but does not have a specific output we are looking for.
+- The model was built using Pipeline so that the model could take in data, then scale it, then output the results.
+- The model was then saved as a pickle file to be used in our web app.

 # Database
 FULLY INTEGRATED DATABASE
 - Database stores static data for use during the project